How To Use Mica Powders In Epoxy Resin

 4. How to Mix mica powder into resin

 Before you begin, gather all your materials.
-This includes epoxy resin, mica powder in your chosen colors, mixing cups, stirring sticks, a clean and level workspace, and any safety equipment such as gloves and a dust mask if necessary.
+This includes epoxy resin, mica powder in your chosen colors, mixing cups, stirring sticks, a clean and level workspace, and any safety equipment such as gloves and a dust mask.

 Pour the resin and hardener into a mixing cup, and begin stirring slowly and thoroughly.
-Use a gentle, circular motion to blend the two components, ensuring they are well combined.
-It’s important to minimize the introduction of air bubbles during this initial mixing phase.
+Use a gentle, circular motion to blend.

 See our guide on how to mix colorants into resin the right way.